Skip to main content

 Nitrous Oxide - a potent greenhouse gas but not a laughing matter

-N2O (laughing gas) is an overlooked source of greenhouse gases, but it leads to about 7% of the warming effect of the greenhouse gases with long life-times and a high GWP100.
-Agricultural practices lead to about 65% of its total emission.
+N2O (laughing gas) is an overlooked source of greenhouse gases, but it leads to about 7% of the warming effect of the greenhouse gases with a long lifetime and a high GWP100.
+Agricultural practices lead to about 65% of its total emissions.
 It is a component of the soil and atmosphere nitrogen cycle.
 In soil, its concentration depends on soil microbes that engage in nitrification and denitrification processes.
-These in turn depend on the amount of fixed nitrogen, oxygen levels and metabolically available carbon sources.
+These depend on the amount of fixed nitrogen, oxygen levels, and metabolically available carbon sources.
 The nitrification reaction, which occurs in aerated and moist soils, involves the oxidation of NH3↔NH4+ to NO2 and NO3-, with some N2O release.
 The major source of N2O occurs under anaerobic conditions.
 These general reactions are shown below.

 • Nitrification (aerobic, oxidation): N2 → (NH3 ↔ NH4+) → NO2 → NO3-